queens-satellite-team/Space-School/lab02-github-and-arduino-sensors/lab2.md

 We are not going to be using GitHub to it's full potential in Space School; we just want you to get familiar with the UI and start a repository.
 However, if you are interested in learning more, here are some useful and quick tutorials:
 - https://github.com/skills/introduction-to-github (~1 hour)
 - https://docs.github.com/en/get-started/quickstart/hello-world

+## Uploading Your Code

+### Step 1 - Create a repository
+- go to GitHub and click on your account icon -> Your Repositores.
+- click "New".
+- Enter a Repository Name of your choosing (ex.
+QSET Space School).
+- Leave the repository as Public.
+- Select "Add a README file".
+We will not be filling that in today but if you're interested in learning markdown I recommend you add to this file describing what this repo is for (i.e. you are a student working on an engineering design team at Queen's and these are your projects).
+- Click "Create repository".

+### Step 2 - Download Git
+- Go to https://git-scm.com/downloads and download Git.
+- Once installed, open Git Bash.
+This is the command line you will be using to upload your changes to GitHub.
+- Run `git config --global user.name "FIRST_NAME LAST_NAME"` and `git config --global user.email "MY_NAME@example.com"` to set your name and email.

+### Step 3 - Team member with the script clones the repository
+Now that you have a _remote_ repository on GitHub, you want to clone it to your local work station.
+The following steps should be done on the computer of the person who has the Arduino Script:
+- You need to navigate to the folder that has your Arduino script.
+You can do this by using `ls` to see which folder you are in right now, and `cd` to Change Directory into a directory that you want.
+For example, if I am in "Documents" and I want to move into a folder called "QSET", I would enter `cd QSET`.
+- Open the repository you just made on GitHub.
+Click the green "Code" button and copy the HTTPS link under "Clone".
+- Go back to Git Bash, and in your folder enter `git clone <https://github.com>` (without the <>).
+- Once this is complete, if you run `ls` you should now see your repository in your local folder!

+### Step 4 - Add your code to the repository
+Now we want to add our changes to the repo.
+- `cd` into your repository if you have not already.
+- Enter `git status` to see what your untracked changes are.
+You should see your new script.
+- Run `git add <script_name>`.
+- Run `git commit -m "Adding Arduino script to measure the temperature with a TMP36 sensor."`
+- Run `git push`.
+- Go to your repository on GitHub and refresh the page.
+You should now see your Arduino script!
+Take a minute to look for your commit of this file.

+### Step 5 - Add your teammates as collaborators
+- Go to your repository on GitHub and go to Settings.
+- Under "Access" click on "Collaborators and teams".
+- Select "Add People" and add your teammates.

+### Step 6 - Teammates clone the repo
+- Follow the same cloning instructions as above.
+- You should now also see the repo in your local folder that now has the Arduino script!